Where Rachel met Bob

 RK: "The Academy is valuable as a whole.
 All of the seminars and workshops are were relevant and interesting to me.
 I loved the speed-brainstorming session, it opened my mind to another way of thinking.
 I also loved the camaraderie of all the students in the program.
 It was a better experience because we got to do it all together."

-(Graduation day: Rebecca Kennedy with Academy Dean Bob Isherwood)
+(Graduation day: Rachel Kennedy with Academy Dean Bob Isherwood)

 CL: After the Festival, what were your lasting impressions?